microsoft/OpenAPI.NET/README.md

 # Readers
 The OpenAPI.NET project holds the base object model for representing OAI documents as .NET objects.
 Translation for different data types into this object model is handled by reading raw JSON/YAML or from individual "Readers", a number of which are in the works.

 The base JSON and YAML Readers are built into this project.
-Below are a few other custom Readers developed externally.
+Below is the list of supported "reader" projects.

-- .NET Comment Reader Repo: [Coming Soon]
+- .NET Comment Reader: [Coming Soon]

 # Build Status